 Basically, too many owners use the dog park as their dogs’ socialization playground – not understanding that not every dog plays nicely.
 And when you go to the dog park, you have NO control over what type of dogs your dog will encounter.

 How do you avoid these problems?
-If you must use the dog park, follow some simple guidelines.
+Simple!
+AVOID the dog park!

 It only takes one really bad fight to ruin a dog socially, and any dog at any time can start a fight or be the victim of one!